homeworkc/lazycast/README.md

 It is recommended to initiate the termination of the receiver on the source side.
 These user controls are often near the pairing controls on the source device.
 You can utilize the backchannel feature to remotely control the source device in order to close lazycast.

-**For a more stable p2p connection, disable background WiFi scanning if you're using the built-in WiFi UI. (i.e., if you are not using NetworkManager.)
+**For a more stable p2p connection, disable background WiFi scanning if you're using the built-in WiFi UI. (i.e., if NetworkManager is not installed.)
 See [this post](https://forums.raspberrypi.com/viewtopic.php?t=250729#p1772473).
-Use keyboard hotkeys (CTRL+ALT+T) to access the terminal after reboot.**
+You can double-check that no background WiFi scanning happens by running ``iw event`` in a second terminal (and no scanning event should be shown).
+If you disable lxpanel, Use keyboard hotkeys (CTRL+ALT+T) to open the terminal after reboot.**

 # Tips